SeekAndDefineBK/TabTitleBar/README.md

 - The user can tap on the inactive tabs and that tab will be selected.
 - If the developer has more tabs than can fit in a horizontally constrained space, the view will collapse into a menu button which will display the currently selected title and on tap will open a menu picker to change the tab.

+# New in Version 1.2
+- The developer can now add an SF Symbol next to the text view.
+The title will then be a SwiftUI Label object.
+Symbol is an optional value on TabItem.

 # New Issues
 - I created an ItemWithModifier view with the intention to use it in the Menu style picker.
 But it appears the target index value never matches the currently selected tab.
 This is likely an easy fix, but at this time I'm going around in circles trying to fix it.
 When this is fixed, SingleTabTitleModifier can be deprecated.